Become a Voice Volunteer

 Get in touch to find out more

-If you’re interested in volunteering, you can fill in the form below, or send us an email (link).
+If you’re interested in volunteering, send us an email.
 Alternatively, call us on 0300 303 1965 and choose option 3 to speak to one of the team.

-As part of processing your volunteer application, we’ll complete a check with the Disclosure and Barring Service (formally known as a Criminal Records Bureau check).
+As part of processing your volunteer application, we’ll complete a check with the Disclosure and Barring Service (formally known as a Criminal Records Bureau (CRB) check).
 This is for the protection of the people we help.
-Having a criminal record does not automatically disqualify you from volunteering for Voice.
+Having a criminal record does not automatically disqualify you from volunteering with Voice.